LivePersonInc/developer-center/pages/documents/RichMessaging/GettingStartedWithRichMessaging/Introduction.md

 ### Basic Elements

-Basic elements are the core components of the structured content messaging framework.
+Basic elements are the core components of the structured content framework.
 By using these elements in your template, you can send basic messages, such as simple text, images or buttons.

-You can also send a Structured Content template which includes multiple basic elements with attached actions, creating a more complex message template.
+You can also send a Structured Content template which includes multiple basic elements with attached actions, creating a more complex and interactive template.

 See the types of basic elements supported by the framework below: